scottwedge/JAX_archiving_service/JAX_Archiving_Service_API_docs.md

 ### /retrieve_failed
 [back to top][endpoints]

 This endpoint will accept a `GET` request as described below.
-The successful return will be a string stating that the metadata was successfully updated along with the `job_id`.
+The successful return will be the `job_id`.
 The metadata document associated with the `job_id` will be updated.
 The keys to update are `retrieval_status` and `when_retrieval_completed` with `"failed"` and `None` respectively.
 The data services team will be sent an email notification about the failed job.

 This `GET` will include three args, `api_key`, `obj_id` and `job_id`.